flamsanct/flamsanct.github.io/polygon/README.md

-# Getting MATIC for Polygon Transaction Fees
+# How to Buy MATIC for Polygon Transaction Fees

 While ships are minted on Ethereum mainnet (layer 1) so they are available for trading on popular NFT exchanges like OpenSea, all actual gameplay and governance takes place on Polygon, an Ethereum sidechain (layer 2).
 The advantage of Polygon is that transactions are fast and cheap compared to Ethereum mainnet.
 This means the focus can be on having fun and participating without sweating major gas fees.